Helmholtz Programs

 In Helmholtz Information, KIT focuses on cybersecurity.
 Other important topics to KIT are quantum technologies and in particular quantum computing and information-based materials sciences.

-Altogether, KIT will be involved in 12 of 14 topics of the 3 Helmholtz programmes in the Research Field Information with a budget of EUR 108 million per year.
+Altogether, KIT will be involved in 12 of 14 topics of the 3 Helmholtz programmes in this Research Field with a budget of EUR 108 million per year.

 Matter